 If there is a physical abnormality with the hymen, it may require a minor surgical procedure (usually called a hymenectomy or hymenotomy) to open or remove the hymen to correct the problem.
 However, again, this is rarely a necessity.

 We encourage women suspecting hymen problems to complete a gynecological exam with a knowledgeable specialist where issues like this can be discussed, and seek a second opinion when necessary.

-- If my hymen is still intact, will using the dilators break it and will this hurt?
+- If my hymen is still intact, will using the trainers break it and will this hurt?

 - Is is possible that my vagina is just too small?
 Could it be smaller from lack of use?